 There are 45 kilometers of well-maintained hiking, skiing and riding trails winding through the Ridge and 19 un-groomed trails; making for some of the most extensive and easily accessible trails in the Similkameen Valley.
 Ride, slide, glide or hike our un-crowded trails and rekindle your love of the outdoors, just by playing around in our woods.

 Explore our extensive network of China Ridge Trails while mountain biking, cross-country skiing, snowshoeing, hiking, nature viewing and horseback riding.
-Located only 8 km from downtown Princeton, access is via Bridge Street, left onto Tulameen Avenue and right Onto West China Creek Road, For Winter enthusiasts we have over 40 km of professionally tracked cross-country ski trails, 15 km of snowshoe trails, 20 km of managed trails that allow you to ski with your dog, and endless avalanche free back country skiing opportunities.
-In Summer China Ridge is a horseback rider's dream of unlimited easily accessed trails for all ability of riders.
-Princeton Visitor's Guide In 2009, working with professional trail builder Duncan MacKenzie, China Ridge built .15km of single track mountain bike trail to Whistler standards.
-With the existing 55km China Ridge Trail Network, these new trails allow various loop options including riding the KVR and visiting the beautiful white sands beach located on the Tulameen River.
-Come ride The Ridge and see what all the excitement is about.
+Located only 8 km from downtown Princeton, access is via Bridge Street, left onto Tulameen Avenue and right Onto West China Creek Road.
+For winter enthusiasts we have over 40 km of professionally tracked cross-country ski trails, 15 km of snowshoe trails, 20 km of managed trails that allow you to ski with your dog, and endless avalanche free back country skiing opportunities.
+In summer, China Ridge is a horseback rider's dream of unlimited, easily accessed trails for all ability of riders.
+Mountain bike trails include a recently built 15 km single track mountain bike trail.
+With the existing 55 km China Ridge Trail Network, these new trails allow various loop options including riding the KVR and visiting the beautiful white sands beach located on the Tulameen River.

 From a leisurely stroll to a challenging hike, it's possible you could spend days hiking China Ridge without encountering another soul, but the fun of China Ridge is sharing it with others.
-Come alone or with a group, but head out in the early morning, when the valley is still shrouded in fog, and you'll likely hear the lonesome bugle of elk calling their mate.
 Hike the Ridge and discover life above the clouds where the sun is shining and the sky is so big you can see clear to the Coquihalla Range.

 Who knew getting dirty could be so much fun?
-For those that prefer two wheels to two feet, there are 10 kilometers of phat tire nirvana just waiting for you here.
-Forget going to the spa, out here, ladies like to grab their suspension bikes and hit the rails for a mountain-size workout, getting down and dirty riding the Ridge.
-Come along for the ride and cool off at the summit with ice-cold bevies and savory treats before going home tired, dirty and happy, riding where four wheels would never allow you to go.
+For those that prefer two wheels to two feet, there are 10 kilometres of excitement just waiting for you here.
+Forget going to the spa out here.
+Ladies like to grab their suspension bikes and hit the rails for a mountain-size workout, getting down and dirty riding the Ridge.
+Come along for the ride and cool off at the summit with ice-cold beverages and enjoy some savory treats before going home tired, dirty and happy.
+Ride where four wheels would never allow you to go.

 Open year-round, there's always something happening at China Ridge Trails.
 Check out their events for a guaranteed good time.